Sunday, January 09, 2011

 We are expecting to receive a unit on loan from the manufacturer and will publish an accompanying video demonstrating its use and feature set.

 Time will tell if Digital Ally can sufficiently penetrate the mature laser speed enforcement marketplace.
-However, judging by its extensive oft user-requested feature set, ease of use, and elegant design, the prospects may be good.
+However, judging by its extensive oft user-requested feature set and elegant design, the prospect of success appears promising.

 Corporate Contact: Digital Ally, Inc., +1 913.814.7774